WizardOfTheBon/Writing-Project/index.md

 Python was actually developed in 1991, by Guido van Rossum.
 It only started to gain its massive popularity in around 2004 when Google started using Python and reinvesting into its development.
 It continues to increase in popularity because of how easy it is to use.

 ## Complexity
 Java's syntax is not that complex, and with a few instructional videos or online tutorials, you can learn it quickly.
-Though compared to Python, Java is much more complex.
+Though in the battle for simplicity, Python wins.
 These two code segments both print the line "Hello, World!" to the console.

 Java